Pro-Editor-503/f-4e-manual/src/cockpit/pilot/dscg_controls.md

 The HOLD ALT light (<num>10</num>) illuminates as an instruction to the pilot from the fire control system to maintain current altitude to assist in a snap-up intercept situation against a target above the fighter.
-The predicates are:
+The conditions are:

 - A range greater than the weapon can make,
 - Altitude in excess than 32,000 feet, and